-Overseas Travel and Tourism quarterly estimates are revised during the processing of the annual dataset.
-The most up-to-date and accurate estimates for all published quarters can be found in Travel Trends 2014.
+Overseas Travel and Tourism monthly estimates are revised during the processing of the quarterly dataset and again during the processing of the annual dataset.
+The most up-to-date and accurate estimates for all published months can be found in the latest edition of the Overseas Travel and Tourism monthly statistical bulletin.